 The accounts of Tri-City are organized in a single enterprise (proprietary type) fund and maintained on the accrual basis of accounting.
-Proprietary fund financial statements include the Statement of Net Position, Statement of Revenues, Expenses, and Change in Net Position, and the Statement of Cash Flows.
+Proprietary fund financial statements include the Statements of Net Position, Statements of Revenues, Expenses, and Change in Net Position, and the Statements of Cash Flows.

 Proprietary fund types are accounted for using the "economic resources" measurement focus and accrual basis of accounting.
-This means that all assets and liabilities (whether current or non-current) including deferred inflow of resources and deferred outflow of resources associated with the activity are included on the Statement of Net Position.
-The Statement of Revenues, Expenses, and Changes in Net Position of the proprietary fund present increases (revenues) and decreases (expenses) in total net position.
+This means that all assets and liabilities (whether current or non-current) including deferred inflows of resources and deferred outflows of resources associated with the activity are included on the Statements of Net Position.
+The Statements of Revenues, Expenses, and Changes in Net Position of the proprietary fund present increases (revenues) and decreases (expenses) in total net position.
 Revenues are recognized when they are earned and expenses are recognized when the liability is incurred.